vladi2703/Tic-Tac-Toe/README.md

 The pipline builds and pushes server and client images.
 Utilizes the docker/build-push-action to build a Docker image from the server/Dockerfile and push it to Docker Hub.
 The image is tagged with both the extracted **version tag** and as **'latest'**.

+## SQL

+A GitHub Actions workflow, named "Database Delta Test", is triggered on every push that modifies files in the `sql` directory.
+It consists of a single job named `database_test` that tests database migrations using Flyway.

+1. **Job Setup**: The job sets up a PostgreSQL service using the official PostgreSQL Docker image.
+The database, user, and password are set through environment variables.
+The service is configured to check its health every 10 seconds, with a timeout of 5 seconds and up to 5 retries.

+2. **Run Flyway**: This step uses the `joshuaavalon/flyway-action@v3.0.0` action to run Flyway migrations against the PostgreSQL service.
+The database URL, user, and password are provided as inputs to the action.

 ## Contributing